njegorichard/pypy_benchmarks/lib/chameleon/docs/reference.rst

 including underscore, although two or more leading underscores are disallowed (used internally by the compiler).
 Further, names are case-sensitive.

+Variable names support basic iterable unpacking when surrounded by parenthesis.
+This also applies to the variable established by ``tal:repeat``.

+.. note:: This is a Chameleon-specific :ref:`language extension <new-features>`.

 Python builtins are always "in scope", but most of them may be redefined (such as ``help``).
 Exceptions are:: ``float``, ``int``,